|Aerial view of Pigeon Point Lighthouse in 1959|

 Pigeon Point’s 115-foot tower shares the title of tallest west coast lighthouse with California’s Point Arena Lighthouse, and is similar in design to those at Bodie Island and Currituck Beach in North Carolina, Morris Island in South Carolina, and Yaquina Head in Oregon, though the heights of the towers differ.
 The first-order Fresnel lens used in Pigeon Point Lighthouse was manufactured in Paris by the firm of Henry Lepaute and is made of 1,008 separate prisms.
 Revolving at a rate of one revolution every four minutes, the lens’ twenty-four flash panels produced a characteristic of one flash every ten seconds.
 The jewel-like lens was not introduced to lighthouse service at Pigeon Point.
-It first served in Cape Hatteras Lighthouse (an older tower, not the current one) until it was extinguished during the Civil War, removed from the tower, and later recovered and transferred to Pigeon Point.
+It first served in Cape Hatteras Lighthouse (an older tower, not the current one) until it was removed from that tower, placed in storage at the General Lighthouse Depot on Staten Island for a few months, and then shipped to Pigeon Point on August 11, 1871.
 The small building attached to the base of the tower contains an office on one side and an oil storage room on the opposite side of the central hallway.
 In 1909, a separate oil house, which now contains informational displays, was built away from the tower as a safety measure for storing the volatile kerosene fuel that was introduced as the illuminant in 1888 in place of lard oil.

 A new boiler was installed in the fog signal building in 1881, and to protect it from “some substance destructive to boiler-shells and tubes” that was found in the water obtained from the station’s spring, the construction of a water collection basin and cistern was ordered.
 Two 4,500-gallon tanks were put up near the fog signal buildings, and a water shed with an area of 20,000 square feet was laid in the station’s nine-acre lot to collect rainwater.
 A new fog signal house, the one that remains standing today, was completed in 1900.